Siddarth2026/Dual-core-Quad-HW-Threaded-ARM-ISA-Compatible-Processor/README.md

 ### MEM2 — Main Memory access

-* Contains the input/output ports and control signals required to access the shared main memory.
+* It contains the input/output ports and control signals required to access the shared main memory.
 It handles memory read and write operations and, on a cache miss, transfers data between main memory and the data cache.

 ### WB — Writeback